buaa-hipo/ShengBTE-Multiplatform/README.md

 ## This work provides a GPU optimized version of original ShengBTE
 We have ported the three phonon process to the GPU for acceleration.
 The source code is listed in Src-gpu.

-## 2.Src-knl is a version for KNL(or other CPU with a big num cores).
-We have carried out vectorization optimization and multithreading optimization, which can get a good running speed with a small number of processes.
+We have also carried out vectorization optimization and multithreading optimization on Intel KNL (source code listed in Src-knl), which can get a good running speed with a small number of processes.
 A smaller number of processes means ShengBTE no longer requires a lot of memory.

 For details, please refer to: